 And the girl around the corner sent him

-valentine signed with a row of x's
+a valentine signed with a row of x's

 and he had to ask his father what the x's meant